 - When replacing an older model air conditioning unit (10 years or older) replace all of the components not just some.
 All of the components of a central air conditioning system are designed, manufactured and calibrated to work together for optimum performance and efficiency.
 By replacing only some of the air conditioning components, your system will not work at peak performance or its highest efficiency.

 - Be aware of any efficiency rebates or special offers from HVAC companies.
 Check out your HVAC’s website to see if they are offering any deals.
-You can also go to the Lindstrom Air Conditioning website and the Energy Star website for more details on cooling equipment.

 - Warranties/Guarantees.
 This is important to know before your installation.
 Know the guarantees and warranties offered by the manufacturer as well as the contactor installing your system.